 Why is domestic water tank cleaning essential and how do you do it?

-Why domestic water tank cleaning is essential
+Why is domestic water tank cleaning important?

 Another risk is debris coming in from the mains.
 The tank can act as a catchment area for debris, causing it to harbour nutrients and bacteria.

 How should domestic water tank cleaning be carried out?

 The following procedure complies with the requirements of BS8558:2015 ‘Guide to the design, installation, testing and maintenance services supplying water for domestic use within buildings and their curtilages’.

 Step 1: Preparation

 Before you start the cleaning process, follow the steps below.

 - Ensure the team cleaning the water tank(s) are suitably trained, certified and have the correct PPE equipment.

 - Check the Risk Assessment prior to work to familiarise technicians and Responsible Persons with hazards associated with the task, asset(s) and how to reduce or control any risks identified.